top of page

 Over-hiring is a pretty common problem in startups.
 Every time I have gone into existing startups either as the replacement CEO or as a CEO consultant, I have found an excess of people on the payroll that the company really didn’t need.
 I have also been the startup CEO that hired too many people or allowed them to be hired just because a seemingly reasonable case was made for the position.
 Become the CEO that is known for asking a ton of questions about everything brought before you.
 Before long, your team will learn to only bring you things that will actually move the company forward.

-A Startup CEO Should Maintain a Clear Direction for the Company
+A Startup CEO Has to Maintain a Clear Direction for the Company

 Don’t let any one group or individual dictate the direction of your company.
 This is part of the loudest one wins syndrome.
 I have seen numerous situations where someone has the ear of the CEO and does most of the campaigning for their position and view on things in the background in which legitimate debate is eliminated.
 I have also seen situations where a leadership team is essentially bullied into making a certain decision, by sheer force of personality, by making legitimate debate painful or uncomfortable to the rest of the team.